Semaan

 Semaan (ܫܡܥܘܢ سمعان), also spelled Sem'an, Semán, Simaan, Sim'an, Samaan, Sam'an, or Sima'an, is a masculine given name mainly found in the Levant of West Asia.
 It can also be used as a surname.
 The name is derived from the Semitic root word/verb sema or shema, which means “to hear”; thus, the meaning of Semaan becomes “the one who hears or listens” in both Syriac and Arabic.

 The name's equivalent in Hebrew is Shimon or Shim'on (שִׁמְעוֹן), which also has the same meaning.
-The Hebrew form is also the origin for the Arabic name, of which its use as a surname is common in Saudi Arabia.
+The Hebrew form is also the origin for the Arabic name.
 The Greek transliteration is Simon (Σιμων) or Symeon (Συμεών), and when Latinized, it becomes Simon or Simeon.

 Today, the overwhelming majority of people who hold the Semaan surname are Middle Eastern Christians who belong to various churches of the Syriac rites of Christianity, as well as the Greek Orthodox Church of Antioch, Syro Malabar Catholic Church, the Melkite Greek Catholic Church of Antioch, the Assyrian Church of the East, and the Coptic Orthodox Church.
 The ethnic origin of Semaan families varies by geographic location, most prevalent of which is Greek-Syrian, descendants of the Byzantine Greek (Rûm) population of the Syrian tetrapolis (Antioch, Seleucia Pieria, Apamea, and Laodicea).

 Origins and History of Semaan Families

 Semaans of Antioch and Syria

 The Semaans of Antioch and Syria have roots that can be traced back to the early days of Christianity, to 1st century Antioch and Damascus.
 As Luke the Evangelist, a native of Antioch, writes in Acts of the Apostles, "the disciples were called Christians first in Antioch" (Acts 11:26).
 Although the majority of Semaans of Syria is of Greek-Syrian and Syriac (Aramaean) origin and known to have come from the north of Syria (Antioch area), however, a very small minority of Ghassanid Christian Arab descent (from the 3rd century) reside in the southern part (Hauran area).

 Some Semaans of Antioch claim descent from Saint Peter (Heb: Shimeon Kefa, Syr: Semaan Kefa, Grk: Symeon Kephas, Eng: Simon Peter), the preeminent disciple of Christ.
 The story is based on oral tradition that claims that Saint Peter, avoiding persecution in his homeland, left his family with the Hellenized Jewish community of Antioch during his seven-year stay in the city before his travel to Rome.
-Some others claim that they're related to Saint Simeon Stylites, a popular ascetic Syrian saint during the Byzantine empire.
+Some others claim that they're related to Saint Simeon Stylites, a popular ascetic Syrian saint during the Byzantine Empire.

 Antioch’s history of continuous falls and captures by Arabs, Seljuk Turks, Crusaders, and Mamluk Turks led to many Semaans fleeing their native city to neighboring areas in Syria and Lebanon.
 In 1939, Turkey annexed the Hatay province, which includes Antakya (Antioch), after Syria had control over the territory since the end of World War I.

 Today, the Semaans of Syria are scattered throughout, and they live in cities such as Latakia (Laodiceia), Homs (Emesa), Aleppo, and Damascus.